Wine History Timeline

 New Zealand begins to emerge as a major wine-producing country.

-Publication of the first comprehensive guide to wine, The World Atlas of Wine by Hugh Johnson and Jancis Robinson
+Publication of the first comprehensive guide to wine, The World Atlas of Wine by Hugh Johnson.

-The 'Judgment of Paris' blind tasting event takes place, with California wines beating French wines
+The 'Judgment of Paris' blind tasting takes place, with California wines beating French wines.

-Phylloxera, a vine disease, is discovered in Napa Valley, leading to the replanting of many vineyards
+Phylloxera is discovered in Napa Valley, leading to the replanting of many vineyards.

-Adoption of new wine labeling laws in the United States that require listing of alcohol content and nutritional information
+Adoption of new wine labeling laws in the United States requiring listing of alcohol content and nutritional information.

 The Wine Institute of California establishes the Code of Sustainable Winegrowing Practices.

-Climate change accelerates, with some regions experiencing droughts and extreme weather events that impact wine production
+Climate change accelerates, with some regions experiencing droughts and extreme weather that impact wine production.